Select Page

 • No one shall pay, propose to pay or publicize the payment of any consideration to another person in order to arrange for the services of a surrogate.

-Cost of surrogacy in Canada maybe a bit on the higher side in comparison to other countries like Greece, Georgia and Ukraine.
+The cost of surrogacy in Canada may be a bit on the higher side in comparison to other countries like Greece, Georgia and Ukraine.
 Still, given the quality of medical support and facilities in the country, the same cost seems fully justified.

-Intended parents pursuing surrogacy in Canada must know that it is illegal to profit commercially from surrogacy, although the surrogate is permitted to be reimbursed for her –out of the pocket expenses.
+Intended parents pursuing surrogacy consultancy in Canada must know that it is illegal to profit commercially from surrogacy, although the Surrogate mother in Canada is permitted to be reimbursed for her –out-of-pocket expenses.

 In practice, a surrogacy contract specifies that acceptable expenditures must be between $ 25,000 and $30,000 USD.
 If the surrogate is a demanding, experienced surrogate, she may request additional compensation and travel fees, which can be fairly costly.
 Medications may sometimes be overlooked in early clinic suggestions, which can be costly.